riotschoolacc/MSM-Gem-Shop/README.md

 ------
 In the home section of the MSM Gem Shop, you are able to input codes to get free gems!
 (You need your MSM Friend Code & Platform to be set first)

-**Redeemable codes are commonly given out to youtubers to give to fans and get them to purchase from the shop, if you're a youtuber and want a code, contact me**
+**Redeemable codes are commonly given out to youtubers and telegram channels to advertise and get them to purchase from the shop, if you want a code, please contact us.
+Requirements:
+For Telegram Channels:
+1. Atleast 1 Thousand members
+2. A chat that's active
+3. Must be an MSM Channel

+For Youtube Channels:
+1. Atleast 10 Thousand subscribers
+2. A community that interacts with your channel, ex: commenting
+3. Must be an MSM Channel**

+# WARNING: If you're found botting your channel, you WILL have your code revoked and deleted and be BANNED from using the bot.

 *Psst: use code **RELEASE** for 10 free gems!*